Fear to Acceptance 2020

 “Thank you so much.
 Have a Merry Christmas.
 And…good luck.”

 By now, dear reader, you have probably guessed that all the above is a fantasy.
 A basket of untruths.
 A bald-faced lie.
 Why I told it, I do not know.
-Just wanted to, I guess.
+Because I'm a writer of fiction, I guess.

-But the first part is real.
+But the first paragraph is real.
 I did see Don Jr., standing in the cloakroom at the Harvard Club the other night.
 That part is absolutely true.

 As I look out the window of my study, the sun is finally shining, highlighting the brilliant colors of the litter of fallen leaves on the drive, the lawn, and my flowerbeds.
 The red maples were exquisite this year.
 And droplets from last night’s rain cling to the tiny crabapples and the slowly bronzing dogwood leaves.
 All this autumn beauty is exhilarating, but I realize there is another reason I love fall.
 Apart from the cool air, the acrid fragrance of fallen leaves, the promise of cozy evenings by the fire, fall is the time I rid myself of garden clutter.
 Plants in the garden that have grown and bloomed and given much pleasure through the year have become excessive; the annuals, perennials, ornamental grasses, and small shrubs are falling all over themselves, competing for attention.
 They were lovely, but now they are clutter, plain and simple.
 And clutter makes me anxious.